rahul-gharat/dronahq-docs/docs/reference/controls/button.md

 ### Additional Reading

-For a more detailed understanding of these features and their functionalities, click [here](../../../sheets-concepts/using-action-button/).
+For a more detailed understanding of Button control features and their functionalities, to trigger actions, both on-screen and on the server side, refer to the article  click [here](/actionflows-on-events/visual-actionflow-builder).